-In any scenario, it is evident that additional resources will also be needed during the process to ensure the uninterrupted operation of the BEREC Office.
+The daily activities and objectives for 2026-2028 will depend on the progress made in the premises project.
+Additional resources will also be needed during the process to ensure the uninterrupted operation of the BEREC Office.
 Currently, the BEREC Office has only one Facilities Assistant (CA, FG III) assigned to this sub-activity.
 To address temporary requirements, the BEREC Office plans to utilize external services, either through contracts concluded by the lead contracting authority50 and/or by employing interim workers51.